Postgraduate Diploma in Clinical Psychology

 |(part-time options are PSYC 671 and PSYC 672)|

 Full course details are available on the UC regulations pages.

-- Completed requirements for an MA, MSc or PhD in Psychology with a thesis on a topic approved by the Head of Department as relevant to criminal justice, and
+- completed requirements for an MA or MSc or PhD in Psychology with a thesis on a topic approved by the Head of Department as relevant to criminal justice; and

-- Completed 300 hours of work in a criminal justice setting
+- completed 300 hours' work in a criminal justice setting

 The Psychology Centre is the clinical psychology training and research centre for the Clinical Psychology Programme at UC.